Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Introduction

-Prioritizing predictable structures over signal reconstruction is particularly relevant for EEG, where high-variance artifacts often dominate the signal.
-We hypothesize that latent prediction objectives are better for learning EEG representations, naturally filtering out irrelevant noise.
-While emerging works have begun to explore JEPA-style objectives for EEG \cite{hojjati2025videoeegadaptingjoint, guetschel_s-jepa_nodate}, they typically rely on standard architectural heuristics to prevent collapse, and have not yet demonstrated their findings at foundation model scale.
+This is particularly relevant for EEG, where high-variance artifacts often dominate the signal.
+We hypothesize that latent prediction objectives naturally filter irrelevant noise, yielding better EEG representations.
+While emerging works have explored JEPA-style objectives for EEG \citep{hojjati2025videoeegadaptingjoint, guetschel2024s-jepa}, they rely on standard heuristics to prevent collapse and have not demonstrated broad generalization at foundation model scale.
+We adapt LeJEPA to a masked temporal prediction setting, eliminating asymmetric encoders and learning by predicting temporally masked representations \citep{bardes2024vjepa, assran2025vjepa2}.

-By adapting LeJEPA, we use explicit geometric regularization to prevent representation collapse, eliminating the need for asymmetric encoders or student/teacher frameworks.
-We extend this framework to a masked modeling paradigm (analogous to V-JEPA2) where the model learns by predicting temporally masked representations \cite{bardes2024vjepa, assran2025vjepa2}.
 Our results suggest that latent prediction objectives are a promising direction for large-scale EEG representation learning, with the clearest benefits in noisy clinical tasks where meaningful state-dependent structure can be subtle.